OtavioBernardes/dev-pay-api/README.md

 1. Clone this repo: `git clone https://github.com/OtavioBernardes/dev-pay-api`
 2. Move to the directory: `cd dev-pay-api`
+3. Copy the .env.example file as .env
+4. Add a SECRET_KEY in the .env file
-3. Install all dependencies `npm install`
+5. Install all dependencies `npm install`
-4. Run `npx prisma migrate dev`
+6. Run `npx prisma migrate dev`
-5. Run `npm run dev`
+7. Run `npm run dev`
-6. The server runs on: http://localhost:3333
+8. The server runs on: http://localhost:3333

 ## :page_facing_up: License